-ATHLETES AND SPORTS ICONS SAY WASHINGTON MUST CHANGE: Athletes have always played a critical role in civil rights crusades, and the Change the Mascot campaign is no exception.
+ATHLETES SAY WASHINGTON MUST CHANGE: Athletes have always played a critical role in civil rights crusades, and the Change the Mascot campaign is no exception.
 From Hall of Famer Art Monk to star cornerback Richard Sherman to all-pro linebacker Jason Taylor, professional football icons have said it is time for Washington to consider changing its name.
-Along with players, icons in the sports industry have also said it is time for Washington to change its name.
-Those include former NBA Commissioner David Stern, NBC announcer Bob Costas, former Oakland Raiders president Amy Trask, and ESPN's Bomani Jones.